 Every learning opportunity NAO offers is aligned with one of nine areas of our Principles and Practices for Nonprofit Excellence that NAO believes are critical to every nonprofit’s effectiveness and success.
 Diversity, equity and inclusion are essential for a thriving, effective and successful nonprofit; therefore, DE&I is embedded across all nine areas.

 Cliff Jones, Consulting Partner - Capacity Building Partnerships

-Cliff has served on the Boards of McKenzie River Gathering Foundation, Funding Exchange Foundation, Oregon Minority AIDS Coalition, Multnomah Legal Service Workers Union, and Peer Counseling Community.
+Cliff Jones is Consulting Partner at Capacity Building Partnerships.
+He is an organizational development consultant and a human rights activist with over 30 years of experience in working in nonprofit, government, labor and for-profit organizational development.
+He has experience as a frontline staff, supervisor, project manager, and executive director.
+He has been working in advancing diversity, equity and inclusion for over 30 years.
+He was a staff consultant with NAO for 25 years.
+Cliff has served on the boards of MRG Foundation, Funding Exchange Foundation, Oregon Minority AIDS Coalition, Multnomah Legal Service Workers Union, and Peer Counseling Community.
 He has been a trainer for the Black Leadership and Community Development Institute and is a recipient of Nordstrom’s Cultural Diversity Community Service Award.

 $175 NAO Members

 NAO Members must be logged in to receive discounted rate when registering.

 Contact email@example.com or 503-239-4001 ext.
 123 if you are having difficulties registering.

 619 SW 11th Avenue